We in the Kirk of Calder seek with God's help to encourage and give opportunity to all to grow together in faith and service.

 For those who can't visit John Jamieson has prepared a 14minute long Virtual Tour you can view here or click the image.

-We were fortunate this last season to host a special exhibition within the Kirk by a separate organisation called "The Calder Witch Hunt ".
+We were fortunate the last three seasons to host a special exhibition within the Kirk by a separate organisation called "The Calder Witch Hunt ".
 The Kirk was the actual setting for some of the trials and even where some of the "witches" were tried and tortured.
-We are negotiating to host this again in the 2023 season
+We are hosting this again in the 2024 season

 More details here